Activities Funding Board (AFB)

 Bayou Oaks is a 490-bed facility for residents who are sophomores or higher.
 This unique community consists of two distinct living areas: individual townhouses occupied by sororities and fraternities and apartment-style residential living.
 The complex includes a multi-use room and study/conference rooms.

-University Lofts can house 984 students in furnished and unfurnished efficiency, one-bedroom and two-bedroom floor plans.
+Calhoun Lofts can house 984 students in furnished and unfurnished efficiency, one-bedroom and two-bedroom floor plans.
 This facility is great for graduate and professional, students.
-Student must be juniors or higher and/or21 years of age and older in order to live in University Lofts.
-Building amenities include a theater room, private courtyard, special-event kitchen, two roof terraces, a sky lounge, Barnes & Noble Bookstore and a Cougar Market.
+Student must be juniors or higher and/or21 years of age and older in order to live in Calhoun Lofts.
+Building amenities include a theater room, private courtyard, special-event kitchen, two roof terraces, a sky lounge, Barnes & Noble Bookstore and a Cougar Xpress Market.

 NOTE: All university housing facilities offer fitness rooms, computer labs, free laundry and Wi-Fi service throughout.

 Cambridge Oaks Apartments, a partnership between the University and Campus Living Villages, is located at the southwest corner of campus.
 This facility provides 634 beds for students and staff.
 Cambridge Oaks offers limited-access gates, kitchens, walk-in closets, swimming pool with tanning deck, barbecue grills, laundry facilities, volleyball court, easy access to university and public transportation, and a variety of floor plans.
 Cambridge Oaks offers several units that are barrier-free for physically challenged students.
 Preference is given to upper-level, married, graduate and professional students.
 This community offers the luxury of an off-campus lifestyle with on-campus convenience.